la2050/archive/_projects/2016/represent-free-acting-media-arts-school-for-diverse-media-makers.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Minority- and women-owned firms"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Minority- and women-owned firms
+project_proposal_description: >-
+  Represent will create Represent School of Acting & Media Arts – a new LA-based arts establishment training aspiring, diverse media makers for employment in the entertainment industry free of charge.
+We will provide professional technical training in acting, TV, screen & playwriting, & filmmaking.
+  Additionally, we will give students opportunities to produce their own projects, showcase their talents, and connect them with industry mentors and agents to jumpstart their careers.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   Represent School of Acting & Media Arts (RSAMA) will help make LA the best place to create by making the city home to the only nonprofit school focused